eser/stack/README.md

   [Explore our dependency injection system](./di/)

-- **Desire a Unified Approach**: Instead of juggling multiple libraries and tools, `cool` provides a unified ecosystem where each component works harmoniously with the others, ensuring a smoother development experience.
+- **Desire a Unified Approach**: Instead of juggling multiple libraries and tools, `cool` provides a unified toolkit where each component works seamlessly with the others, ensuring a smoother development experience.
   [Check out our component set](#component-set)

 ## 📂 Components